What Should be the Average Conversion Rate for Google Ads? (2026 Numbers Revealed)

 Here’s what the numbers actually look like and how to benchmark the right way.

-As per Wordstream, the average conversion rate for Google Ads in 2025 is 7.52%, meaning roughly 7 to 8 out of every 100 people who click your ad go on to complete a desired action, whether that’s a form fill, a phone call, a purchase, or a sign-up.
+As per Wordstream, the average click-to-lead conversion rate google ads is 7.52%, meaning roughly 7 to 8 out of every 100 people who click your ad go on to complete a desired action, whether that’s a form fill, a phone call, a purchase, or a sign-up.

 That’s the headline number.
 But this is where many business owners and marketers get trapped.